 Technical Double Loaded and Technical Through Body Porcelain

-Technical Double Loaded and Technical Through Body Porcelain are the two most common forms of Technical Porcelain.
-Remember the term ‘technical’ is used to highlight that the surface is not glazed and is mechanically treated.
+Double Loaded and Technical Through Body Porcelain are the two most common forms of Technical Porcelain.

-More technically advanced Glazed Porcelain, and in particular Technical Porcelains, commonly come with ‘rectified edges’.
-Unlike Glazed Ceramic and entry level Glazed Porcelain tiles that have rounded edges for ease of getting levels right between tiles when laying, rectified edges are sharp with micro bevels (see Figure 9).
-This is a by-product of the Technical Porcelain being cut to size after production, rather than the cookie cutter production methods entry level glaze products go through.
+More advanced Glazed tiles, and in particular Technical Porcelains, commonly come with ‘rectified edges’.
+Unlike Glazed Ceramic and entry level Glazed Porcelain tiles that have rounded edges for ease of getting levels right between tiles when laying, rectified edges are sharp with micro bevels (see Figure 7).
+This is a by-product of the Tile being cut to size after production, rather than the cookie cutter production methods entry level glaze products go through.